oscarsergeant/drupal-project/README.md

 ### Other modifications

-- "tmp" folder is added into $dir array in `scripts/composer/ScriptHandler.php` file.
+- Custom folders ("_local_backups", "private", "tmp") are added into $dir array in `scripts/composer/ScriptHandler.php` file.
 - to accept patches from dependencies `"enable-patching": true` was added to `extra` section (source: [composer-patches](https://github.com/cweagans/composer-patches#allowing-patches-to-be-applied-from-dependencies))
 - Create the files directory with chmod 0775 instead of 0777
 - ScriptHandler (with related json autoload => classmap) has additional function that copy all configuration files from Drupal standard profile to Sergeant Installation Profile.